Travel advice for Cambodia

 Although the most important classical Khmer antiquities are either clustered at Angkor or scattered around the still relatively inaccessible fringes of the country, there are worthwhile historical sites within a short driving distance of Phnom Penh at Tonlé Bati and Angkor Borei to the south of the city, and at Udong, a former capital, to the north.

 The inland towns of Siem Reap and Battambang are strikingly different from one other, but both have a lot to offer.
-Once a minor market centre, Siem Reap’s proximity to the great temples at Angkor has transformed it into a boom town, replete with tourist facilities.
+Once a minor market center, Siem Reap’s proximity to the great temples at Angkor has transformed it into a boom town, replete with tourist facilities.
 In contrast, Battambang remains a working Cambodian city, with relatively quiet streets, fine French colonial architecture, little-visited Angkor-era temples and an emerging arts scene.
 It is possible to travel between the two towns by boat across Tonlé Sap lake in rainy season.

 This ancient capital of the Khmer kingdom is the cultural and spiritual heart of Cambodia.
 Although monumental in scale, it offers intimate glimpses into lives lived in a distant past.

 Angkor is one of the wonders of the world.
 Perhaps nowhere else on earth, except in the Valley of the Nile in Egypt, are the relics of antiquity found in such overwhelming grandeur.
-Dating from the golden years of the Khmer civilisation between around AD 800 and 1300, Angkor is a unique repository of incredible craftsmanship on a staggering scale.
+Dating from the golden years of the Khmer civilization between around AD 800 and 1300, Angkor is a unique repository of incredible craftsmanship on a staggering scale.
 The sense of a mysterious “lost world” is heightened by the jungle setting, with some of the temples (notably Ta Prohm and Preah Khan) surrounded by writhing roots, lianas and giant forest trees.

 Set high on a cliff on the edge of the Dangrek Mountains overlooking Cambodia, Preah Vihear (known to the Thais as Khao Phra Viharn) is remarkable both for its interesting Khmer architecture and for its stunning location.
 Long claimed by both Thailand and Cambodia, the temple complex was finally awarded to the latter by the World Court in 1963, though the question of ownership still rankles with many Thais.